SuperOfficeDocs/superoffice-docs/docs/en/request/reply-templates/learn/manage-folders.md

 title: Administrate folders of reply templates
 description: Administrate folders of reply templates
 author: SuperOffice RnD
-so.date: 06.29.2022
+so.date: 03.16.2023
-keywords: request
-so.topic: help
+keywords: request, reply, folder so.topic: howto
 language: en
 ---

 # Administrate folders of reply templates

 Under **Knowledge Base > Reply templates**, you can put the reply templates in a folder structure you create yourself, to give them a logical structure and make it easy for others to find information.
-You can create subfolders in all folders, and you can place the appropriate reply templates in each of these folders.
+You can create sub-folders in all folders, and you can place the appropriate reply templates in each of these folders.
 Find out more below about how to work with the folder structure.

 ## Create folders